tannerdalen/enchantology/README.md

 # enchantology (v1.0.0)
 A suite of 32 NEW enchantments for Minecraft (1.21.1)!
-Return later for a thorough explanation and demonstration of each enchantment.
+Documentation of each enchantment will be covered in detail soon.

 ## Release Notes